Mathématique: Chapter 26

 “Oh,” Young said.
 “Great.
 Good for you.”

-“Generally when I feel like that?
+“When I feel like that?
 I get take out.”
-Young shot him a pointed look.
-“I don’t make paella and baked Alaska.”
+Young tried to give the guy a stern look, but ruined it by smiling at him.
+“I don’t make paella and Baked Alaska.”

-“I’m willing to wager that there are no circumstances under which you make paella.”
+“I’m willing to wager there are no circumstances under which you make paella.”

-“Okay,” Young said, not bothering to hide the skepticism in his voice as he watched Rush swipe the book off the table.
-“Though I’m not sure how responsible you actually are.
+Young let his smile get away from him.
+“Not sure how responsible you are.
 When are we supposed to be eating this masterpiece of yours?”

 “Six hours from now,” Rush said.